aschuet/IncrementalGAN/README.md

 ## Incremental GAN

-This repository contains implementation of Incremental GAN.
+This repository contains the implementation of Incremental GAN.

 ### Run